WPMedia/arc-themes-blocks/blocks/footer-block/README.md

 # `@wpmedia/header-nav-block`
-_Footer block for the Fusion News Theme.
+_Footer block for the Fusion Theme.
 This will pull the data from the footer hierarchy from the organization's site service._

 ## Acceptance Criteria
 - Add AC relevant to the block